yingtaoluo/Spatial-Temporal-Attention-Network-for-POI-Recommendation/README.md

 Q2: I ran into some problems in reading the paper or inplementing the codes.
 May I talk/discuss with you?
 A2: It would be my pleasure to answer your questions.
 Please do not hesitate to email me or leave comments at any time and explain the problem concisely so I can assist.

-Q3: What does it mean "The number of training set is 𝑚 − 3, with the first 𝑚′ ∈ [1,𝑚 − 3] check-ins as input sequence and the [2,𝑚 − 2]-nd visited location as label"?
+Q2.1: What does it mean "The number of training set is 𝑚 − 3, with the first 𝑚′ ∈ [1,𝑚 − 3] check-ins as input sequence and the [2,𝑚 − 2]-nd visited location as label"?
-A3: We use [1] as input to predict [2], use [1,2] as input to predict [3], and so on, until we use [1,...,m-3] to predict [m-2].
+A2.1: We use [1] as input to predict [2], use [1,2] as input to predict [3], and so on, until we use [1,...,m-3] to predict [m-2].

+Q2.2: Can you please explain your trajectory encoding process?
+Do you create the location embeddings using skip-gram like approaches?
+A2.2: Pre-training of embedding is an effective approach and definitely further improve the performance.
+The contribution of this paper is not on embedding pretraining and pretraining is not used in baselines, so we do not use it in our paper.
+Nevertheless, it will be a contribution if you conceive new ideas to improve embedding efficiency.

-Q4: What is the environment to run the code?
+Q3: What is the environment to run the code?
 And version?
-A4: We use python 3.7.2 with CUDA 10.1 and PyTorch 1.7.1.
+A3: We use python 3.7.2 with CUDA 10.1 and PyTorch 1.7.1.
 Make sure to install all required libs that we import.

-Q5: Are you open to cooperation?
+Q4: Are you open to cooperation?
-A5: I always welcome collaborations, although it is highly recommended to drop me an outline of research proposal.
+A4: I always welcome collaborations, although it is highly recommended to drop me an outline of research proposal.

 Could you consider starring this project to inspire the author? :}